artur-ciocanu/launch.en/help/launch-reference/administration/companies-and-properties.md

 2. Select **[!UICONTROL Save]**.

-After your property is created, tags automatically adds a default host, a set of environments (Development, Staging, and Production), and the default extensions.
+After your property is created, Platform automatically adds a default host, a set of environments (Development, Staging, and Production), and the default extensions.

 ## Delete a property

-Follow the instructions to delete a property from tags.
+Follow the steps below to delete a tag property.

 >[!NOTE]
 >